paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-021-north-american-free-trade.md

 #### Codification
 Section is comprised of section 321 of Pub.
 L. 103–182.
 Subsec. (a) of section 321 of Pub.
 L. 103–182 amended provisions set out as a note under [section 2253 of this title](./chapter-012-trade-act-of-1974.md#section-2253).
 Subsec. (d)(1)(B) of section 321 of Pub.
 L. 103–182 amended [section 1359a of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1359a&num=0&edition=prelim), Agriculture.
 Subsec. (g) of section 321 of Pub.
 L. 103–182 amended provisions set out as a note under [section 5622 of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section5622&num=0&edition=prelim).

+#### Change of Name
+“Commissioner of U.S. Customs and Border Protection” substituted for “Commissioner of Customs” in subsec. (f)(1) on authority of section 802(d)(2) of Pub.
+L. 114–125, set out as a note under [section 211 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section211&num=0&edition=prelim), Domestic Security.

 #### Transfer of Functions
 For transfer of functions, personnel, assets, and liabilities of the United States Customs Service of the Department of the Treasury, including functions of the Secretary of the Treasury relating thereto, to the Secretary of Homeland Security, and for treatment of related references, see sections 203(1), 551(d), 552(d), and 557 of Title 6, Domestic Security, and the Department of Homeland Security Reorganization Plan of November 25, 2002, as modified, set out as a note under [section 542 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section542&num=0&edition=prelim).
+For establishment of U.S. Customs and Border Protection in the Department of Homeland Security, treated as if included in Pub.
+L. 107–296 as of Nov.
+25, 2002, see [section 211 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section211&num=0&edition=prelim), as amended generally by Pub.
+L. 114–125, and section 802(b) of Pub.
+L. 114–125, set out as a note under [section 211 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section211&num=0&edition=prelim).

 <a id="section-3411"></a>